For healthcare professionals only

 Watch the most recent webinar

-Prescribing information for Great Britain, Northern Ireland and the Republic of Ireland.
+Prescribing information for the United Kingdom and Republic of Ireland.

 Trajenta is indicated in adults with type 2 diabetes mellitus as an adjunct to diet and exercise to improve glycaemic control as: